 Overall very interesting set of extras with the Burt Lancaster interview about his film career my personal highlight.

-Castle Keep (1969) is available now on Blu-ray priced £13 from Amazon (as of date of review)
+Castle Keep (1969) Blu-ray is available now from Amazon.

 For those of you yet to see the film I’ll leave you with a little taster…